OctsvoR/VS2022-ItemTemplateGenerator/README.md

 A Python program that generates Visual Studio 2022 Unity C# item template.

 **Warning!
-This program is very unstable, which is very likely to lead into some errors, please use with caution!**
+This program is very unstable, which is very likely to cause some errors, please use with caution!**

 ## How to use:
 1. Place the **"gen.py"**, **"icon.ico"**, and **"SyntaxTree.VisualStudio.Unity.Vsix.Item..vstman"** into **"...\Microsoft Visual Studio\2022\Community\Common7\IDE\Extensions\Microsoft\Visual Studio Tools for Unity\ItemTemplates"** folder